pjhome/pjhome.github.io/event-details.md

 <b>Where:</b> Thomas F Regan Memorial City Beach<br>
 <a href="https://goo.gl/maps/iX3Tj431Zg22">3199 Sacramento Ave, South Lake Tahoe, CA 96150</a><br>
 <b>When:</b> 2 pm - 6 pm (feel free to stop by any time!)<br><br></p>
-<p class="details">Friday evening, we'll probably go out to the casinos and see if we can get lucky before we tie the knot ;)
+<p class="details"><b>Friday 9pm - 11pm: We'll be at Harrah's Casino in South Lake Tahoe to see if we can get lucky before we tie the knot!
 <br><br>
 </p>